sylviaprabudy/social-network-api/README.md

 - Application allows to add accounts with usernames and emails.
 - I am able to create, read, update and delete(CRUD) users.
 - This application allows me to add friends and show many friends I have.
-- This application allows me to create reactions and thoughts.
+- This application allows me to create and find reactions and thoughts.
 - I am able to delete reactions, thoughts and remove friends.